 The default is to push water towards the shower head, but this can be adjusted if you have other faucets, shower heads or body sprays.
 Most tub faucets come with a diverter, but it’s important to double check.
 Other pieces, like body jets, require a diverter and an additional diverter handle outside the wall.

-Two Types of Manual Shower Valves
+Types Of Manual Shower Valves

-For a basic shower or tub set up, pressure-balancing valves work perfectly.
+Pressure-balancing valves: For a basic shower or tub set up, pressure-balancing valves work perfectly.

 They are all-in-one solutions that allow you to turn the shower on and off, as well as control water temperature within one handle.
 This is the set up you’ll find in most showers.